ProfitabilityTelecom

 Typical Ranges for Telecom

-Typical ROE5-15% (depressed by high debt and amortization)
+Typical Return on Equity5-15% (depressed by high debt and amortization)

 Example Telecom Companies to Analyze

-Use the Equiscale Screener โ†’ to filter telecom stocks by roe and other metrics.
+Filter telecom stocks by roe and other metrics:

 Key Takeaways

-• ROE (Return on Equity) in telecom should be compared against sector peers, not the market average.
+• ROE (Return on Equity) in telecom should be compared against sector peers in the same market (US S&P 500 / Russell or Indian NSE / BSE), not the broad market average.

 • Sector characteristics: High capex (spectrum + towers), oligopoly market, ARPU-driven, heavy debt from spectrum auctions.